How schools can use ICFP to create the best curriculum for pupils with available funding.

 Some schools and trusts use additional metrics, such as ‘curriculum bonus’.

-Analysing these metrics shows the areas you can create efficiency savings to invest in areas that will make the greatest difference to pupils.
+Analysing these metrics shows where you can create savings to invest in areas that will make the greatest difference to pupils.

 You can do a simple analysis using the School resource management self-assessment tool (academies) or the Schools financial value standard (maintained).

 Your analysis will give you the number of teachers you can afford, based on estimated cost pressures, income and pupil roll numbers, and the number of teachers you need to deliver your ideal curriculum.